AntoninoBogn/Git_Training_v3/README.md

 # Git_Training_v3
-This is for Gut &amp; GitHub Training Purpose
+This is for Git &amp; GitHub Training Purpose